Will online advertising survive the privacy wars?

-The ICO for instance feels that common practices in programmatic trading are not compliant with GDPR.
+The ICO, for instance, feels that common practices in programmatic trading are not compliant with GDPR.
 There are some specific areas of concern:

 - Use of ‘legitimate interest’ as a defence when processing customer data is rejected – entities must have explicit customer consent.

-- Use of sensitive data like sexual orientation, health history and political views needs clear and explicit consent – instead the ICO has seen evidence of this data being openly used across exchanges.
+- Use of sensitive data like sexual orientation, health history and political views needs clear and explicit consent – instead, the ICO has seen evidence of this data being openly used across exchanges.

-- Unhappiness with use of contracts to shift liability for breaches to the media owner rather than the ad network.
+- Unhappiness with the use of contracts to shift liability for breaches to the media owner rather than the ad network.

-On the other hand, the ICO recognises that small publishers in particular are financially vulnerable and that income from programmatic advertising is an important income stream.
+On the other hand, the ICO recognises that small publishers, in particular, are financially vulnerable and that income from programmatic advertising is an important income stream.
 That implies that the pressure is going to fall on the large global adtech companies, at least in the first instance.